emailSYD +61 2 8188 4889

 What is Adam Giliberti qualified to give expert opinions on?

-Adam Giliberti possesses the right type of expertise to opine on ‘loss of profits’ and ‘loss of value’ as part of damages or compensation.
-As a valuation expert, he opines on the value of intangible assets and going concerns (businesses), valuation of intellectual property rights and part ownership interests.
+Adam possesses the right type of expertise to opine on ‘loss of profits’ and ‘loss of value’ as part of damages or compensation.
+As a valuation expert, he opines on the value of intangible assets and going concerns (businesses), including the value of intellectual property rights and part ownership interests.
 He also opines on the financial viability of businesses and the solvency of entities and is experienced in financial investigations (e.g. asset tracing) and reporting on financial irregularities and fraud.

 Email us to clear conflicts and check Adam Giliberti’s availability to provide forensic accounting and/or valuation assistance in your matter: